 According to Rouhani, currently "75 percent of the country are under pressure" and the extra revenues from the price hike are going to be used to help about 60 million Iranians in need.

-Payments will start "within the next week or 10 days", the head of Iran's Planning and Budget Organisation, Mohammad Bagher Nobakht, told state television.
+Payments will start "within the next week or 10 days", the head of Iran's Planning and Budget Organization, Mohammad Bagher Nobakht, told state television, according to AFP.

 The handouts will range from 550,000 rials ($4.68 based on latest open market prices) for couples to slightly more than 2 million rials ($17.46) for families with five members or more.

-Ulta-low petrol prices have led to high consumption, with Iran's 80-million population buying an average of 90 million litres per day, according to IRNA.
+Ulta-low petrol prices have led to high consumption, with Iran's 80-million population buying an average of 90 million liters per day, according to IRNA.

-They have also fuelled high levels of smuggling -- estimated at around 10 to 20 million litres per day, IRNA said.
+They have also fueled high levels of smuggling -- estimated at around 10 to 20 million liters per day, IRNA said.

-Smuggling has intensified due to the rial's drastic drop in value, according to AFP.
+Smuggling has intensified due to the rial's drastic drop in value.

 Rouhani said in his speech that he had rejected calls by some in government to raise prices to regional levels to prevent smuggling, since it would increase inflation.

 Iran's energy consumption is too high and can be countered through "changing the culture and manufacturing good cars", he said.

 Efforts to modernize Iran's ageing and highly polluting cars have been hampered by a lack of investment, and foreign companies such as Peugeot and Renault were again forced to withdraw this year by the return of US sanctions.